 Shared ownership mortgages are not currently offered as standard on the high street.
 However, we are now seeing more lenders launching more specialist products as shared ownership is becoming more popular.
 There are also a number of specialist providers who can help.
-You can Compare Shared ownership mortgages on the form below.

 You are eligible for shared ownership if you have a household income that is less than £80,000 per year (in London it is less than £90,000).

 Shared ownership is one of the affordable home ownership schemes.